Balancing Booze & Weight Loss: Effective Strategies To Shed Alcohol-Induced Pounds

 Whether you’ve had a few weekends of partying or a lifetime of drinking, you might want to get back in shape for those fun nights out.
 Read on to find out how you can lose weight while drinking and some lifestyle tips to shed that alcohol-induced fat!

-How Can I Drink Alcohol and Still Lose Weight?
+How Can I Drink Alcohol & Still Lose Weight?

-Just because you’re figuring out how to lose weight gained from alcohol doesn’t mean you have to put yourself under house arrest!
+Just because you’re working on shedding the weight gained from drinking doesn’t mean you have to put yourself under house arrest!
 Try to develop these healthy habits to lose weight and still have fun.

 • Alternate Drinks with Seltzer

-Finally given up soda or willing to sacrifice it here and there for that dream body?
+You’ve finally given up soda or are willing to sacrifice it occasionally to achieve your dream body.
 Give seltzer a try for that fizzy feeling and to engage in “social drinking” without actually drinking.

-What’s that you say?
-Still want to feel a bit of a buzz?
-You can alternate seltzer or water between drinks or even use seltzer instead of soda on some of your favorite drinks.
+You mentioned wanting to still feel a bit of a buzz.
+You can alternate seltzer or water between drinks or even use seltzer instead of soda in some of your favorite drinks.
 Not only will it keep you hydrated and prevent bloating, but it’ll also stop you from getting too drunk and in turn, help you stop eating junk food or sugary food while wasted.

 • Don’t Drink on an Empty Stomach